 Health & Nutrition

-The Importance of Dietary Fats
+The Importance of Healthy Fats For Kids

 Our in-house Dietitians Anna and Alex separate fact from fiction when it comes to why dietary fats are important.

-In today’s health conscious society, many parents believe that including fats in their child’s diet will cause them to become overweight or obese.
+In today’s health-conscious society, many parents believe that including fats in their child’s diet will cause them to become overweight or obese.
 Whilst certain types of fatty foods can be associated with an unhealthy weight, healthy fats are essential in your child’s diet and play an important role in their growth and development.
 Our in-house Dietitians Anna and Alex from The Biting Truth separate fact from fiction when it comes to why dietary fats are important.

 Our dedicated nutrition program includes Dietitian designed meals.
 Want to learn more about our health and nutrition offering?
 Call 138 622 or enquire below.